 I love walking through the colorful leaves on the ground.
 A quick stroll this morning confirmed the pending arrival of the fall.
 Between the juxtaposition of the red sky, brisk breeze, and the random leaves drifting down, change is imminent.

 We often correlate the word “fallen” with a negative undertone.
 We may say “the mighty have fallen,” or depict those who have stumbled, backslid, or are no longer with us.
 While these examples are real, expansion of the word covers many other areas of life and does not always have to be viewed as a painful experience.

 What came to me was an invitation to view the leaves on the ground, not as something of value the tree had lost, but part of the natural process the tree undergoes to produce new, and possibly better, fruit.

 It’s as if it instinctively knows that to continue growing and stay healthy, it must let go.

-Letting go of the leaves that still serve the tree would not be the most natural thing for it to do if it had any ability to think.
-They are not dead yet, and some of them will peak and be the most beautiful version of themselves that they can manifest in the very season they drift to the ground in an almost trivial way.
+Letting go of the leaves still serving the tree wouldn’t make sense if it could think.
+They aren’t dead yet, and some will peak, becoming the most beautiful version of themselves they can manifest, right before drifting to the ground in an almost trivial way.